1337jazz/microtraining-git/README.md

 ## What does a "diff" look like?

-Here's an example of the output of `git diff`, with some lables to explain the different parts:
+Here's an example of the output of `git diff`, with some labels to explain the different parts:

 ![[Pasted image 20230226180847.png]]